FC Voluntari

-Fotbal Club Voluntari ([volunˈtarʲ]), commonly known as FC Voluntari or simply Voluntari, is a Romanian professional football club based in Voluntari, Ilfov County, which competes in the Liga I.
+Fotbal Club Voluntari ([volunˈtarʲ]), commonly known as FC Voluntari or simply Voluntari, is a Romanian professional football club based in Voluntari, Ilfov County, that competes in the Liga II, the second tier of the Romanian league system.

-Founded in 2010, it has been playing since the 2015–16 season in the Liga I, the highest tier of the Romanian league system.
-Voluntari claimed its first major honour the following campaign, after defeating Astra Giurgiu in the penalty shootout of the Cupa României final, and went on to win the Supercupa României the same year.
+Founded in 2010, Voluntari played in the Liga I between the 2015–16 season and the 2023–24 seasons.
+It claimed its first major honour the 2016–17 campaign, after defeating Astra Giurgiu in the penalty shootout of the Cupa României final, and went on to win the Supercupa României the same year.

 Voluntari's home ground is the Anghel Iordănescu Stadium, which has a capacity of 4,600 people.

 History

 Early years

 FC Voluntari was founded in the summer of 2010 and enrolled directly in the Liga III, after acquiring the berth of Petrolul Berca.

 During their debut season in the third league, Ilfovenii finished in sixth place with Romeo Bunică as a head coach, and repeated the performance the next season with Bogdan Andone in charge.
 The 2012–13 season began with poor performances and after five rounds Andone was replaced by Bunică, who led the team to the seventh place.

 Adrian Iencsi led Voluntari to winning the 2013–14 Liga III en fanfare, but despite the Liga II promotion, Iencsi was sacked and replaced for the next year by Ilie Poenaru.
 There, they had notable performances against Farul Constanța and CF Brăila, and then qualified to the Liga I from the first place via the promotion play-offs.